grame-cncm/faustcourse/session3/content.md

 Placing knobs horizontally helps save space in the interface so we created a `Envelope` horizontal group encapsulating the various elements of the envelope generator.
-We also numbered the user interface elements within this group to make sure they appear in the right order in the interface.
+We also numbered the user interface elements within this group to make sure that they appear in the right order in the interface.
 We did the same for our wave generator.

-Run the code and try to control with a MIDI keyboard as we did in previous sessions.
+Run the code and try to control it with a MIDI keyboard.

 [do it!]